Celali rebellions: Celali

 The word Celali means "belonging to Celal" and is derived from Bozoklu Celal (also known as Şah Veli), who rebelled against the Ottomans in 1519.
-Following rebellions, despite not being related to Celal's rebellion, were given the name Celali.
+The following rebellions, despite not being related to Celal's rebellion, were given the name Celali.
 The alternate spelling of Jelālī is also used.
-The rebellions never had an unified command and sought local power rather than changes across the Ottoman Empire.
+The rebellions never had a unified command and sought local power rather than changes across the Ottoman Empire.

 Bandits

 Banditry was on the rise by the end of the 16th century.
-The Ottomans were unable to militarily respond to these bandits due to the Ottoman–Habsburg wars.Abbas the Great, shah of Safavid Iran, launched an invasion into the region in 1603.
+The Ottomans were unable to militarily respond to these bandits due to the Ottoman–Habsburg wars and conflict with Safavid Iran.
+Garrisons organised into units of 30 to 40 men to suppress banditry were set up in response to demands from residents of Anatolia after the start of the Ottoman–Safavid War in 1578.
+Abbas the Great, the shah of Safavid Iran, launched an invasion into the region in 1603.
 The Ottomans later ceded land to the Safavids in order to focus on the Celali rebellion.

 Nomadic and mercenary warriors were used by the Ottoman Empire since its inception.
 These auxiliaries always outnumbered the standing army and this difference grew in size after the Battle of Lepanto in 1571.
 The Ottoman government suppressed the timar and sipahi in the 16th century as inflation and armament developments rendered these feudal systems obsolete.
 Sekban and levend soldiers formed bandit gangs after returning from military campaigns.

 Grigor Daranaḷts‘i, the second Armenian bishop of Rodosto and a refugee from the violence, wrote that the Celali rebellions were caused by Sultan Mehmed III neglecting Anatolia despite its corruption, unjust land seizures, and famine.
 Akdağ said that inflation and unemployed military forces caused the Celali rebellions.
 Karen Barkey wrote that the Celali "were not interested in rebellion but concentrated on trying to gain state resources, more as rogue clients than as primitive rebels".
 Halil İnalcık also supported the idea that irregular soldiers were trying to gain positions within the Ottoman state.

+Sipahis earned money through their timar land grants.
+Suleiman the Magnificent issued a decree ruling that land grants greater than 20,000 akçe could only be given to Janissaries.
+Soldiers from Anatolia were initially not called up to fight in the Long Turkish War, but were summoned after the Ottomans experienced setbacks.
+Anatolians sought to avoid service due to the distance and their desire to protect their properties from bandits.
+Looting broke out in the eyalets of Anatolia, Karaman, Rûm, and Dulkadir after soldiers left for the war in 1594.
+After the Battle of Keresztes a roll call of the Ottoman military was conducted and discovered that 30,000 sipahis were absent and they were stripped of their timar in response.
+These sipahis became bandits in response to their properties being seized.
+Karayazıcı, an Ottoman official, rose to become a leader among these rebels.